Designed for organisations where judgement must be applied reliably under pressure.

 Implement

-Embed standards into procedures, training, and systems so they operate in practice.
+Embed standards into procedures, systems, and training.

 04